 Physician assistant students must comply with the University's Drug and Alcohol Policy and all other applicable policies and procedures concerning the use of drugs and alcohol at Lenox Hill Hospital and clinical sites.
 Students are prohibited from appearing at any clinical site while under the influence of alcohol or any drug that may affect performance or judgment.
-See the university's alcohol and other drug policy at https://www.pace.edu/student-handbook/university-policies-disciplinary-and-grievance-procedures/alcohol-and-other-drug.
+Please refer to the University's Alcohol and Other Drug Policy.
 Criminal Background Checks and Drug Screenings

 There are various laws, standards and employer policies that require all employees, volunteers and students working in or assigned to a clinical site to undergo a criminal background check and/or drug screening.
-Therefore, to comply with these requirements, clinical agencies may require students, at their own cost, to complete a criminal background check and/or drug screen before starting a clinical placement.
+Therefore, in order to comply with these requirements, clinical agencies may require students, at their own cost, to complete a criminal background check and/ or drug screen prior to commencing a clinical placement.
 Based on the clinical agency requirement the student either will be directed to the agency to complete the agency's required background check and/or drug screening, or the student will complete the background check and/or drug screening through the Universal Background Screening, Inc. in Exxat.
 Based on certain criminal convictions clinical affiliates may not accept a student for a clinical assignment or may rescind a previous acceptance.
-In such an event, and depending on the circumstances, the student may be unable to complete the required clinical experience and consequently meet the Pace University-Lenox Hill Hospital PA Program curriculum requirements.
-Students unable to complete the program curriculum requirements are subject to dismissal from the Pace University-Lenox Hill Hospital PA Program.
+In such an event, and depending on the circumstances, the student may be unable to complete the required clinical experience and consequently the Pace University-Lenox Hill Hospital PA program curriculum requirements.
+Students who are unable to complete the program curriculum requirements are subject to dismissal from the Pace University-Lenox Hill Hospital PA program.
 In addition, certain criminal convictions may result in the denial of the credentials needed to practice.
 Prospective students who are concerned about a criminal conviction are urged to contact the relevant state and/or federal agencies to inquire whether their criminal record may adversely affect the issuance of the credentials needed to practice as a physician assistant.